 7 Fundamental causes of growth

 The Solow model relates growth to features of economies like their degree of saving or human capital.
 But why do some countries save more than others?
-Why Why do certain countries choose more or less efficient methods of organizing production?
+Why do certain countries choose more or less efficient methods of organizing production?

 The economist Daron Acemoglu has sorted theories of growth into three big categories: geography, culture, and institutions.
 In addition to these, we might add another possible candidate – “policy.”
-We’ll briefly explore each, although we’ve already seen examples of those big threories.
+We’ll briefly explore each, although we’ve already seen examples of those big theories.
 (Fact 5 in the Data section).
 We’ll briefly discuss some representative arguments in favor of each.

 7.1 Geography

 Geography is a catch-all term for the “exogenous” features of the physical environment.
 For example, climate and soil quality a country can affect agricultural growth.
-Ease of transportation on waterways – like rivers or oceans – can facilitate economic exchage, and coastal countries tend to be richer than landlocked ones.
-Swampier regions tend to have more disesases like malaria that affect health directly and other aspects of human capital indirectly.
+Ease of transportation on waterways – like rivers or oceans – can facilitate economic exchange, and coastal countries tend to be richer than landlocked ones.
+Swampier regions tend to have more diseases like malaria that affect health directly and other aspects of human capital indirectly.
 Natural resources – like deposits of energy resources, primary metals, etc – have been quite important in shaping some countries’ economic and political development over time.

 Although natural resources are only part of the overall geographic hypothesis, you might be wondering just how important they are.
 One, somewhat crude, way of looking at this would be to take real GDP and subtract the value added from the mining and resource extraction industry.
-(Something similar was used by Robert Hall and Charles Jones in a widely cited paper from 1999).
+(A similar adjustment was used by Robert Hall and Charles Jones in a widely cited paper from 1999).
 Below, I’ve plotted a scatter plot with real GDP/worker in 2017 on the horizontal axis and non-mining real GDP/worker on the vertical axis.
 Countries close to the 45 degree line have very little value added from mining.
 Countries further below the line have more of their GDP coming directly from the mining industry.
 You notice the big outliers are mainly oil-rich countries, which we saw are outliers in terms of GDP/worker (and in terms of having relatively autocratic institutions for rich countries, Norway excepted).

 7.2 Culture